ganesha360/Time-Series---EX-1/README.md

 # Ex.No: 01 PLOT A TIME SERIES DATA
 # AIM:
-To Develop a python program to Plot a time series data (Electric_Production).
+To Develop a python program to Plot a time series data of Amazon stock price.
 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas